GetVerdict

 COUNT(*) WHERE event_date >= now − 90d

-A measure of how often deeds settle in this area or project — proxy for market depth.
+A measure of how often sales settle in this area or project — proxy for market depth.

 Momentum · 3 mo